 EEA's must have the correct salary budget code before the approved form is received by Payroll.
 Payroll will not research the budget code to be assigned to the EEA.

-EEA GCS Webpage > Departments > HR > HR Intranet under "Human Resources" (left side of page) > Extended Employment Agreement during the summer months).
-Stipend payments are considered salary payments and therefore are subject to withholding of federal and state income taxes, FICA and retirement.
+EEA GCS Webpage > Departments > HR > HR Intranet under "Human Resources" (left side of page) > Extended Employment Agreement

 6.7 Stipends